-12.2.1.1 A closing date of at least five (5) working days after the posting date.

-12.2.1.2 Qualifications:

-- (a) Possession of appropriate credential or certification authorizes service in the subject area; - (b) Satisfactory in most recent evaluation; - (c) Academic program requirements (e.g. BCLAD, CLAD, SDAIE, GATE, AP, AVID, etc.); - (d) Contracted stipend positions see Appendices C-1 and C-2 (Yearbook 6-8 and ASB 6-8); - (e) Experience in assignment and/or credential. - 12.2.2 All voluntary transfer/reassignment requests shall be considered before the District interviews outside applicants.

-- 12.2.3 No vacancy shall be filled until after the closing date. - 12.2.4 Unit members shall apply for posted vacancies through the District's online "Transfer" form, Appendix J. Unit members are encouraged to attach electronically an updated resume based upon recent training and/or experience.
+- 12.2.1.1 For vacancies posted between September and March 31st, a closing date of at least five (5) working days after the posting date. - 12.2.1.2 In instances where a unit member seeks a voluntary transfer, they must meet the qualifications: - (a) Possession of appropriate credential or certification authorizing service in the subject area; - (b) Satisfactory in most recent evaluation; - (c) Academic program requirements (e.g. BCLAD, CLAD, SDAIE, GATE, AP, AVID, etc.); - (d) Contracted stipend positions see Appendices C-1 and C-2 (Yearbook 6-8 and ASB 6-8); - (e) Experience in assignment and/or credential. - (f) Have completed at least one (1) full year of employment with the District, unless this provision is waived by mutual agreement between the unit member and the District. - All voluntary transfer/reassignment requests shall be considered before the District interviews outside applicants.
+Outside applicants will not be contacted for an interview until after all eligible in-house applicants have been interviewed. - 12.2.3 For vacancies posted between September and March 31st, no vacancy shall be filled until after the closing date. - 12.2.4 To apply for vacancies between September and March 31st, unit members shall apply for posted vacancies through the District's online "Transfer" form, Appendix J. Unit members have the option to attach electronically an updated resume based upon recent training and/or experience.